Gmattgreenfield/gmattgreenfield.github.io/_posts/2015-07-27-jekyll-penthouse.md

 At present, this CSS is the same for every page, I'm pondering how I will change this to that the critical path CSS can be different on every page.
 Its not so much of a problem as my pages don't differ much but if you have any ideas please send me a tweet.

-> Note: Since this post went live, I've updated my workflow to include a unique  CSS include for each page.
+> **Note**: Since this post went live, I've updated my workflow to include a unique  CSS include for each page.
 The code can be seen (here)[https://github.com/mattgreenfield/mattgreenfield.github.io/blob/master/_src/gulpfile.js#L99].